Kavindulakmal/Web-Server/README.md

 # Simple HTTP Server With Go

 ## Description
 Welcome to the project!
-This is a Web Server With Golang. hope you enjoy and we look forward to your contributions!
+This is a Web Server With Golang. hope you enjoy and I look forward to your contributions!

 ### Prerequisites
 1. install Go